michauhl/RBPBench/README.md

 As input genomic regions can overlap (also due to applying `--ext`), RBPBench considers both the called genomic region size as well as the effective genomic region size.
-While the called size ignores overlaps, the effective size only counts unique input regions (i.e., removing overlapping parts, only counting them once).
+While the called size ignores overlaps, the effective size only counts unique input regions (i.e., merging overlapping parts, only counting them once).
 This also holds for the reported motif hits, where **unique** counts refer to effective counts.
 For example, a motif located at a specific genomic position can appear several times in the input data.
 The unique count takes care of this